Our research is editorially independent but we may earn a commission for purchases made through our links.

 It’s one thing to watch scary movies during Halloween season, but it’s something entirely different to willingly place yourself into a spooky scene!
 Haunted houses are a fun way to get scared in a controlled environment, and there are some really exciting ones this year in Georgia.
 Haunted houses tend to embrace a theme or change themes with a new cast of characters from year to year.
-If you’re brave enough, check out these nine haunted houses and attractions in Georgia!
+If you’re brave enough, check out these haunted houses and attractions in Georgia!

 Netherworld has been consistently rated as one of the best haunted houses in the state for many years.
 This is a walk-through attraction with awesome special effects and terrifying live actors.
 It has been haunting visitors since 1997 and is a multi-story, multi-attraction haunted event.
 Now located on West Park Place Boulevard in Stone Mountain, featured haunts are Rise of the Netherspawn and Return To Planet X in 3D.
 Ticket prices vary depending on when you visit and the experiences you choose.
 There is also a gift shop on site to check out.

 Dates: Select dates in September, October, and November

 This Newnan, Georgia attraction was once chosen as the best extreme haunted attractions by USA Today’s “10 Best”.
 This is an extremely scary haunted attraction that’s designed to be very intense with every step you take.
 There are several different extreme attractions within 13 Stories Haunted House and each is certain to subject visitors to physical and mental torment.

 Dates: September 9th – October 31st, 2022